Shingles Painful Rash: Understanding the Varicella-Zoster Virus

 Tzanck Smear

-- Cells from the blister are examined.
+- Cells from the blister are examined to dectect VZV infection.

 - It is less accurate than viral culture.